We're shocked: Donald Trump is a sexist

 There are also elements of the Republican Party that have become increasingly influential that, in a rebellion against what they call political correctness, are open to politicians who employ rhetoric lashing out against different segments of society.

-Republicans have been grappling with the "gender gap" since the 1980 election when their problems in dealing with issues related to women became clear.
+Republicans have been grappling with the "gender gap" since the 1980 election, when their problems in dealing with issues related to women became clear.
 There is also a conservative media where the echo chamber is so strong that the space for pushback against politicians who go too far within their own ranks has weakened.

 It is too late for Republicans like Jeff Sessions or Mike Pence to suddenly express shock.